The Astrology of Easter

 An image of the ancient Saxon goddess of Springtime and Fertility, Eostre.
 Note the goddess’ patron animal, the hare, bouncing beside her.

 Which came first – the holiday or the egg?
 The first colored eggs were made 2,500 years ago when the ancient Zoroastrians painted eggs red and green for their Spring New Year Holiday – Nowrooz.

 2,500 years ago, the ancient Zoroastrians painted eggs for “Nowrooz“, their New Year celebration which happened to fall on the Spring Equinox (Remember Spring Equinox = Astrological New Year’s Day).
-Pagan cultures and religions throughout the centuries incorporated the egg with their spring rituals since it not only was edible but symbolized nonew life (especially after a long, hard winter season) and the womb itself, from which all human life emerges from.
+Pagan cultures and religions throughout the centuries incorporated the egg with their spring rituals since it not only was edible, it also symbolized new life (especially after a long, hard winter season) and the womb itself, from which all of humanity emerges from.

 Fish Friday = The Eggs of Venus

 The egg is a symbol of fertility which can be traced back to its association with Venus, the ancient goddess of Love.
 Venus is the planetary ruler of the sign which causes the Full Moon that determines Easter’s changing yearly date, Libra, as well as the sign which comes after Egg Day, Taurus, all of which can be seen in the picture above.
 Add the goddess’ influence of color to the Easter holiday and what do you get?
 PASTELS!